 Consider sending electronic invitations, which are the most environmentally friendly and can be created by the do-it-yourselfer.
 If you plan to use traditional printed invitations and thank you cards, look for printers that use recycled content paper and soy based inks.
 In the invitation, couples can encourage their guests to carpool to the special day, saving your guests money and reducing fuel use and air pollution.

 Brides may want to consider flower arrangements that include locally grown flowers or plants that are in season to minimize the energy used to ship flowers across the country.
 Any flowers or floral arrangements not usable after the event can be composted.
 If brides have a green thumb, try growing flowers or centerpieces that can be replanted after the party and might be a bit more cost effective.
 Brides may also want to consider pairing up with another couple and reuse wedding decorations or even silk flowers for the big day.

 Weddings can generate all sorts of well-intentioned but unwanted gifts, wrapping paper and tissue.
-Consider setting up an eco-friendly wedding gift registry, which is a wish list of earth friendly products.
-Couples could suggest a monetary donation towards their honeymoon, a tree planted in their name or a gift basket of environmentally friendly products.
+Consider setting up an eco-friendly wedding gift registry, which is a wish list of earth-friendly products.
+Couples could suggest a monetary donation toward their honeymoon, a tree planted in their names or a gift basket of environmentally friendly products.
 If couples are providing wedding favors to their guests, consider making those earth-friendly too.
 Guests could reuse decorative gift bags for their gifts or use decorative tins or boxes instead of throwaway wrapping materials to reduce waste.

 Nothing in this document may be used to implement any enforcement action or levy any penalty unless promulgated by rule under chapter 536 or authorized by statute.